 Check your tenancy agreement to see how often inspections can happen.

 The letting agent should give you at least 24 hours’ notice in writing and the visit must be at a reasonable time.

 If you can’t make the time suggest an alternative.
-They must not enter your home without your permission.
+It is illegal for them to enter your home without your permission.